-The Town adopted its Comprehensive Outdoor Recreation Plan in September of 2007, and will be adopting its Comprehensive Plan in 2008.
+The Town adopted aits Comprehensive Outdoor Recreation Pplan titled, "Town of Grafton Comprehensive Plan: 2035," in April 2008.
+The plan was prepared by the Planning and Design Institute and was subsequently amended in May 2017September of 2007, and will be adopting its Comprehensive Plan in 2008.
 The Town's Comprehensive Plan will be compliant with state statutes.